Greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 A lot of Californians in Cordeline, Idaho.

-Or having partial residence in these other places.
+Leaving California or having partial residence in these other places.

-I'd met him once at the ATT.
+I'd met him once at the AT ⁇ T. Cordeline, Iowa.

-Uh Cordeline, Iowa, uh Redmond, Oregon.
+Redmond, Oregon.

-We have where the where are these people coming from?
+Where are these people coming from?

 Did I say Iowa again?

-It's a it's verbal dyslexia.
+It's verbal dyslexia.

 Cordeline, Idaho.